-Second, only to Christmas, Halloween is my favourite time of year for crafting with my daycare hooligans.
+Aside from Christmas, Halloween is my favourite time of year for crafting with my daycare hooligans.
 I swear, I could come up with a different Halloween craft, every single day in October.
-There are just so many spooky thing to make!
+There are just so many fun spooky thing to make!
 Cats, bats, monsters, mummies, pumpkins, ghosts, witches… the inspiration is never-ending!
 You’ll find lots of easy Halloween crafts for kids here among the pages of my blog.

 Our most recent spooky creation is this “boneyard wreath”.

 The idea to make these halloween wreaths hit me the other day, when we were painting up some pasta “bones” for a skeleton craft.